In this article I will give you the best 5 bicycle restoration tips I wish I knew before I started my first bike restoration project.

 Tip 4.
 Avoid taking on a too ambitious bike restoration project

 After a couple of bike restorations I was better able to gauge the amount of work a certain project would represent.
-More importantly the the amount of work I wouldn’t necessarily enjoy all that much.
+More importantly the amount of work I wouldn’t necessarily enjoy all that much.

 I also less underestimated the fact that with every project you will run into unforeseen issues (like a handlebar being cut way too short).
 These issues will need time and money to overcome.

-For instance both the Cannondale Killer V and the Koga Miyata Adventure had cranksets that were comprised of different style cranks.
+For instance both the Cannondale Killer V and the Koga Miyata Adventure had cranksets that were composed of different style cranks.
 The Killer V had both a black and silver crank, the Adventure had cranks from two different types.

 It was something I was unable to spot based on the photos of their respective listings and because the other owners failed to mention them.